- Zero Trust

 When Zero Trust first emerged as a cybersecurity strategy, it had to compete with tried-and-true control methodologies like legacy PAM (Privileged Access Management).
 While it’s hard to stare up at the walls you’ve built over the years and decades and realize that they’re no longer protecting you, PAM’s effectiveness relied on a time when all privileged access resided within a company’s network.
 That’s simply not the case today with the proliferation of cloud environments, big data projects, and savvy cybercriminals, as well as established markets overseas that thrive on the profits of these crimes.

-Zero Trust emerged from a security environment that needed more.
-Zero Trust scrutinizes standing privilege.
+The Zero Trust framework emerged from a security environment that needed more.
+Zero Trust cyber security scrutinizes standing privilege.
 It’s just-in-time (JIT) administrator access delivered when your administrators need it—not when cybercriminals find it.

 Zero Trust embraces the principle of least privilege by granting authorized users the access they need, when they need it, and nothing more.
-With Zero Trust, you no longer leave the ladders along the castle walls at night, hoping that attackers won’t find them.
+With Zero Trust, you get privileged access control.
+You reduce your privileged access risk because you are no longer leaving the ladders along the castle walls at night, hoping that attackers won’t find them.

 Reading on the go?
 Get our Zero Trust white paper now.